Red-tailed hawk: Diet

-The red-tailed hawk preys on small mammals such as rodents and lagomorphs, but they will also opportunistically consume birds, fish, reptiles, and amphibians.
+The red-tailed hawk preys on small mammals such as rodents and lagomorphs, but also opportunistically consumes birds, fish, reptiles, and amphibians.
 Prey varies with regional and seasonal availability, but usually centers on rodents, comprising up to 85% of a hawk's diet.
-Most commonly reported prey types include mice, including both native Peromyscus species and house mice; gophers, voles, chipmunks, ground squirrels and tree squirrels.
+Most commonly reported prey types include mice, including both native Peromyscus species and house mice; gophers, voles, chipmunks, ground squirrels, and tree squirrels.
 Additional prey (listed in descending likelihood of predation) include lagomorphs, shrews, bats, pigeons, quail, corvids, waterfowl, other raptors, reptiles, fish, crustaceans, insects and earthworms.
-Where found in Caribbean islands, red-tailed hawks prey mostly on reptiles such as snakes and lizards, since these are perhaps the most predominant native land animals of that region.
-Prey specimens can range to as small a size as beetles and worms.
-However, they can also prey on marmots, white-tailed jackrabbits, or female wild turkey, all of which are at least easily double the weight of most red-tails.
+In exceptional case, red-tailed hawks in Caribbean islands prey mostly on reptiles such as snakes and lizards, since these are perhaps the most predominant native land animals of that region.

+As opportunistic predator, they can also prey on animals as large as adult black-tailed jackrabbits, striped skunks, and western diamondback rattlesnake which easily surpass the weight of most red-tails.
 Hawks will eat carrion if need be, although it is not a preferred food source.
-During winter in captivity, an average red-tail will eat about 135 g daily.
+During winter in captivity, an average red-tail eats about 135 g daily.